Nkzq/vite-frontend-starter/README.md

 - - -

 Hope you like it !
-Feel free to open issues for clarification/misunderstanding documentation.
+Feel free to open issues if you need any clarifications or misunderstand some points mde in this documentation.
+Cheers!